stab3l-admin/stab3l-docs/content/docs/developer-integration.md

 You can build your own marketplace for compute resources using STAB3L:

-1. Use the SDK or API to list available CU tokens
+1. Use the SDK or API to list available sSTB tokens
-2. Implement a user interface for browsing and filtering CU tokens
+2. Implement a user interface for browsing and filtering sSTB tokens
 3. Integrate with the marketplace contracts for buying and selling
 4. Use webhooks to receive real-time updates about marketplace activity